josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

   * Explore recursive opt via -r/-R?
   * User/Group/Other?
 TBD will change
   * Use `ls -l<d> file/dir` to list with permissions
-* Rename a file by moving it within the same directory i.e. `cp file-x file-y` will rename file-x to file-y
 * Markdown headings must be separated by a new line, otherwise the 2nd heading markdown won't take effect
 * Explore CURL/GREP/WGET
   * ex: wget http://www.regular-expressions.info -r -l 2 (recursive, depth of TWO)